-Every few years, depending on the severity of your disability and the likelihood that your medical condition will improve, the Social Security Administration (SSA) will notify you that it's time for your continuing disability review for your SSDI or SSI benefits.
+Every few years, depending on the severity of your disability and the likelihood that your medical condition will improve, the Social Security Administration (SSA) will notify you that it's time for a review to determine if you should continue to receive Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits.

-It would be difficult to actually prepare in advance for a continuing disability review (CDR).
-This is simply because the cessation or continuance of your benefits is based entirely on your medical records (unless a cessation occurs following a SSI redeterminaton, for non-medical reasons such as too much income or assets).
+It's difficult to actually prepare in advance for a continuing disability review (CDR).
+This is simply because the decision as to whether your disability benefits should be continued or stopped will be based entirely on your medical records.
+(There is another type of review, called an SSI redetermination, where the SSA will look for non-medical reasons to discontinue your benefits, such as having too much income or assets.)

-If the SSA send you the short form, SSA-455-OCR-SM (Disability Update Report), it is not expecting that you've had any medical improvement, and the form's purpose is to catch any changes in your circumstances.
-If the answers to the questions on the form (which are optically scanned by the SSA) raise any red flags, the agency will then do a full medical review.
+If the SSA sends you the short form, SSA-455-OCR-SM (Disability Update Report), it is not expecting that you've had any medical improvement.
+The form's purpose is just to catch any changes in your circumstances.
+If your answers to the questions on the form (which are optically scanned by the SSA) raise any red flags, the agency will then do a full medical review (using Form SSA-454).
 Red flags might be:

 Form SSA-454 also asks whether:

-For more information on when the SSA can deny your benefits as the result of a CDR, see our article on your chances of being denied benefits after your disability review.
+How long it takes to hear back about your CDR depends on which form you receive and how easy it is for the agency to get your medical records.
+For more information, see our article on how long a CDR takes.
+And for more information on when the SSA can deny your benefits as the result of a CDR, see our article on your chances of being denied benefits after your disability review.

 Updated February 24, 2022